-Applicants who qualify for optional relocation assistance will receive payment for the duration of construction, as specified by the program Construction Contractor, plus two (2) weeks to accommodate time to obtain a final inspection and use permit (permiso de uso).
+Applicants who qualify for optional relocation assistance will receive payment for moving and storage expenses as applicable, and/or HUD fair market rent for the duration of construction, as specified by the program Construction Contractor, plus two (2) weeks to accommodate time to obtain a final inspection and use permit (permiso de uso).
 Optional relocation assistance will be prorated for partial months, as needed.
 Optional relocation assistance will not be offered for any period of time beyond one (1) week after the date of final inspection or date use permit (permiso de uso) is issued, whichever is later.